-Afterwards, the tenant may be granted occupancy where all necessary keys, fabs, and access will be transferred and the tenant will officially allowed to move-in.
+Afterward, the tenant may be granted occupancy where all necessary keys, fabs, and access will be transferred and the tenant will officially be allowed to move-in.

 Lead-Based Paint Disclosure – Federal law, 42 U.S. Code § 4852d, requiring all residences built before 1978 to have this document attached to the lease and signed by the tenants.
 In addition, the landlord must give This Handout (Protect Your Family From Lead in Your Home).